Is Sir Thomas More buried in Chelsea Old church and is his head buried in the same place?

 Was Mary I of England Queen of Spain after her marriage to the Spanish King Philip?

-Yes, ‘Bloody Mary’ was the Queen of Spain when she married.
+Yes, ‘Bloody Mary’ was also the Queen of Spain when she married.

 Was Anne Boleyn really the first Queen consort to be crowned in her own right?